 Given the nature of our business, and our use of third-party distributors, contract manufacturers (CMOs) and logistics service providers (LSPs), the vast majority of our GHG emissions are classified as Scope 3.

-Whilst the environmental impact of the Scope 1 & 2 emissions from our own operations is relatively low, and so not material to the longer-term sustainability of our business from a financial perspective, we seek to reduce them for the benefit of society as a whole.
+Whilst the environmental impact of the Scope 1 & 2 emissions from our own operations is relatively low, and so not material to the longer-term sustainability of our business from a financial perspective, we seek to reduce and maintain levels for the benefit of society as a whole.
+In September 2022 we set our Scope 1& 2 target to reduce emissions by 65% by 2025 and to reach net zero by 2030, relative to a 2018 baseline.
+At 31 December 2023, we had achieved a 48% reduction in Scope 1 & 2 emissions.

 We recognise that single use plastics and packaging recyclability are an increasing concern for consumers.
 Unlike some consumer goods categories, where packaging changes can be implemented relatively quickly with limited hurdles, in the healthcare market, particularly with regards pharmaceutical products, any change in packaging materials cannot be made without a variation to the product license, which in the case of changes to primary packaging, requires the generation, submission and approval of supporting stability data.